xiaoxiae/slama.dev/_posts/2022-10-16-masters-in-heidelberg.md

 [^insurance]: This was a bit tricky.
 If you're outside of the EU, you'll need to contact an insurance provider in Germany.
 If you're from the EU, you most likely have a EHIC-compliant insurance card. **It is not enough to send a copy** as the university requires that a German insurance provider confirms the validity of the card.
 This was, however, relatively easy, as described in [this document](/assets/masters-in-heidelberg/insurance.pdf).

 After everything has been sent, you'll need to wait a bit (say a week) and then pick up your documents (ID, Matriculation documents, etc.) from [this building](https://goo.gl/maps/LtnHGVDei4EtHR719).
-At this point, there are some more steps, such as
+There are some more steps afterwards, such as
 - activating your student ID,
 - paying the student fee[^fee],
 - setting up [Eduroam](https://www.urz.uni-heidelberg.de/en/service-catalogue/network/wi-fi-via-eduroam),